betosaco/soulpath/frontend/README.md

-  # Full-Page Scroll Website
+  # MatMax Yoga Studio Frontend

-  This is a code bundle for Full-Page Scroll Website.
-The original project is available at https://www.figma.com/design/DwchAEignMYUjHJFTozVV1/Full-Page-Scroll-Website.
+  This is the Next.js frontend for MatMax Yoga Studio.

-  ## Running the code
+  ## Running the app

   Run `npm i` to install the dependencies.